kunjsharma/adapt-scenario/README.md

 ### Limitations

-Developed to <b>work with framework only</b>. `properties.schema` requires to edit compatiblity with authoring tool.
+Developed to <b>work with framework only</b>.
+Probably, only `properties.schema` requires to edit compatiblity with authoring tool.
 Contributors are welcome.

 ### Browser/platform specification